adriendomoison/apigoboot/README.md

-# go-boot-api
+# apigoboot
-A Go API generator using channels and a micro service architecture
+A Go API boilplate using channels and a micro service architecture and integrating Oauth2 secured login, payment, and emails.